cycloidio/cycloid-resource/README.md

 ### Source configuration

-`email`: _required_.
-The user email address used to authenticate the resource against Cycloid APIs (this should be soon replaced in favor of API keys)

-`password`: _required_.
-The user password used to authenticate the resource against Cycloid APIs (this should be soon replaced in favor of API keys)
+`api_key`: _required_.
+The Cycloid API key used to authenticate the resource against Cycloid APIs

 `project`: _required_.
 The name of the Cycloid project